xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

 The configuration setup is based on single BGP AS 65001.
 There are two separate ISIS routing domains for EVPN and L3VPN with Segment Routing enabled for MPLS based forwarding.
 DCI performs BGP EVPN and L3VPN interworking, hence it is participating in both ISIS domains.
 There is no route redistribute between ISIS domains.

 To configure EVPN and L3VPN interworking and achieve end-to-end connectivity, below is the list of tasks we will implement.
 Some of these tasks are already covered in previous posts, their details will not be covered here.
 Click on the links below to visit previous posts.
+The remaining items from the list that dont have a link are covered in this post.

 - [Configure BGP-EVPN control-plane & Segment Routing based MPLS forwarding](https://xrdocs.io/ncs5500/tutorials/bgp-evpn-configuration-ncs-5500-part-1/)
 - [Configure BGP EVPN based Layer-2 VPN Service](https://xrdocs.io/ncs5500/tutorials/bgp-evpn-configuration-ncs-5500-part-3/)
 - [Configure BGP EVPN IRB for Inter-subnet Routing](https://xrdocs.io/ncs5500/tutorials/bgp-evpn-irb-configuration/)
+- Configure Segment Routing on DCI routers
 - Configure BGP L3VPN domain
 - Configure DCI routers to perform EVPN and L3VPN interworking